emarikhin/upload/README.md

 If cron is configured, the process will be run on schedule

-### Extra preps steps
+### Extra prep steps

 Before running on a server, run it in your local so that you get a `token.json` after you're authorized via browser.
-Then copy over the token onto the server into the project's root directory\
+Then copy over the token onto the server into the project's root directory

 `export OPENSSL_CONF=/dev/null` fixes some oauth2 issues during upload